Blotter: Deputies charge man with cocaine possession during homicide investigation - Salisbury Post

 • A man reported on Monday two catalytic converters were taken from a Chevrolet pickup and a GMC truck.

-• Daniel Lee Stice, 40, was charged on Monday with felon possession of a firearm by a felon in the 900 block of Bendix Drive.
+• Daniel Lee Stice, 40, was charged on Monday with felony possession of a firearm by a felon in the 900 block of Bendix Drive.

 Police: Minor damage following vehicle crash into Dollar Tree store